SGM Herb Friedman (Ret.)

 Another B-52 leaflet was dropped over the Ho Chi Minh Trail.
 About 100 different leaflets bear the "T" code and all were dropped as part on an interdiction campaign along that supply trail used by North Vietnam to secretly bring supplies to the south.

 Leaflet 2861 depicts the B-52 bomber on the front and the back.
+If you look at the vertical version of T-07 above, you will see that the leaflet uses the same photo of a B-52 as the left-most bomber in leaflet 1286.
+The photo of two bombers has been cropped.
 What I found fascinating was the very technical description of the bomb load that the bomber could carry.
 These leaflets were dropped on North Vietnamese soldiers and Viet Cong who might have been farmers or workers and probably understood very little of this technical details of this message.
 The text on the front is:

 THE MIGHTY B-52 BOMBER